raulfg/Docker-Wordress/README.md

         *   User: `root`
         *   Password: `password` (this is the `MYSQL_ROOT_PASSWORD` defined in `docker-compose.yml`)

-4.  **Stop the Services:**
+4.  **Stop and Remove the Services:**
-    To stop all containers associated with this project, run in the same directory:
+    To stop and remove all containers, networks, and volumes (not the locally mapped ones in `./data/` and `./www/`) associated with this project, run in the same directory:
     ```bash
     docker-compose down
     ```
-    This will stop and remove the containers.
-Data in `./data/` and `./www/` will persist on your local system as they are mapped as volumes.
+    This command is used whether you started the services with `docker-compose up -d` (detached mode) or if you ran them in foreground mode and stopped them with `Ctrl+C`.
+It ensures a clean shutdown and removal of the Docker resources created by this project.
+The data in `./data/` (database) and `./www/` (WordPress files) will persist on your local system.

 ## 🔧 Customization